devoidx/price-tracker/README.md

 1. Right-click the price on the product page
 2. Click **Inspect**
-3. Right-click the highlighted element in DevTools → **Copy** → **Copy selector**
+3. Look at the highlighted element — note its tag and class names
-4. Paste it into the selector field
+4. Build a selector from the class, e.g. `.price__amount` or `.fw-bold.h4`

 If no selector is provided, the scraper will attempt to detect the price automatically.

-Some common selectors for popular UK retailers:
+Some known working selectors for popular UK retailers:

 | Site | Selector |
 |---|---|